Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Treat the library as a living resource that evolves with your project’s needs.

 2.2.
-Design Tokens in Figma
+Leverage Design Tokens in Figma

 Going Further: